Oplia512/Battleships/readme.md

 #### Rules of starting applications:

+- Everytime you have to provide IP address of hosting machine.
 - First of all you need to pick an option Create the game ( It's starting server and one client)
 - Secondly you need to pick an option Connect to the game ( It's starting client and connecting to server)